Our Process

 3. Ignoring Contradictory Evidence: Acknowledge and address any contradictory or unexpected findings.
 Ignoring conflicting evidence undermines the credibility of your discussion and may indicate bias.

-4. Lack of Contextualization: Ensure that your discussion is firmly grounded in the existing literature.
+4. Lack of Contextualization: Ensure your discussion is firmly grounded in the existing literature.
 Failure to contextualize your findings within the broader research landscape can make your discussion appear shallow or uninformed.

 6. Disregarding Alternative Explanations: Consider alternative interpretations of your results and address them in your discussion.
 Failing to acknowledge other plausible explanations can weaken your argument and credibility.